JaredXwos/WordBlitz/README.md

 - graphical settings

 ### Bugs
-- font size issue for some phones
+- font size issue for some phones <- change all "large" to fontsize 25
+- Q/Qu bug
 - game mode only changes on restart